00x0A/hackintosh-z690-i512400f-rx6700xt/README.md

 ## Get it running

-1. Download BIOS version 7D25v1H (Latest works but will make your PC loud).
+1. Download latest BIOS version.
-2. Disable CfgLock, Secure Boot, VT-D in BIOS (Enable XMP and your OC/BIOS settings again after updating).
+2. Disable CfgLock, Secure Boot, VT-D in BIOS (Check wakeup-event by bios then choose usb for usb wakeups).
 3. Create your recovery using OpenCorePkg.
-4. Download the EFI, extract it and make sure to pick "EFI" folder and not Sequoia/Sonoma when you copy it.
+4. Download the EFI, extract it and make sure to pick the "EFI".
 5. Format your USB as FAT32, make sure that the EFI folder and recovery files is in the root of your USB.
 6. Install MacOS.
-7. Change RAM information (PI > Memory) and generate SMBIOS using [OCAT](https://github.com/ic005k/OCAuxiliaryTools).
+7. Change RAM information (PI > Memory) and generate SMBIOS using [OCAT](https://github.com/ic005k/OCAuxiliaryTools) on the USB.
 8. Mount your EFI using [MountEFI.command](https://github.com/corpnewt/MountEFI)
 9. Copy the EFI to your mounted EFI partition.
 10. Turn ShowPicker to False (if you don't want a picker at start-up) in [OCAT](https://github.com/ic005k/OCAuxiliaryTools).
+11. Wifi for Sequoia: Turn on Itlwm and download heliport
+12. Wifi for Sonoma: Download AirportItlwm
-11. Troubleshoot for any issues (shouldn't be any but just in case).
+13. Troubleshoot for any issues (shouldn't be any but just in case).
 > [!NOTE]
 > Enable HiDPI Display settings by running `sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true` and rebooting the PC